AlexFiliakov/MostlyOptimalBlog/content/insurance-limit-selection-through-ergodicity-when-the-99p9th-percentile-isnt-enough.md

 Future posts will explore those more extreme scenarios.

-The Shape parameter in our results controls tail thickness: lower Shape values produce thicker tails with a higher probability of extreme events.
+The Shape parameter in our results controls tail thickness: higher Shape values produce thicker tails with a higher probability of extreme events.

 > **For Practitioners**: When estimating tail risk for your business, the Shape parameter is critical.
 A Shape of 0.5 vs 0.9 can mean the difference between recommending a \$250M limit and a \$500M+ limit for the same company.
 Historical loss data and industry benchmarks help calibrate this, but uncertainty remains substantial.